Red Bangle Collaborator In Focus: Hugo Leenhardt17 May 2021 | Radhika for Red Bangle

 That was Shibani – Producer at Red Bangle, in conversation with our Collaborator in Focus – Hugo Leenhardt.

 The Red Bangle collaborator community includes a global network of emerging superstars and award-winning filmmakers curated by formats, locations, and expertise – all managed by the Red Bangle Experience.
+Looking for a global video production agency?
 Excited about the possibilities?
 Let’s explore them together.
 Write to us at [email protected] today and let’s make a video!